Stephenasembo/validation-practice/README.md

 - **Email type validation**: Only accept address which are of email type. `Example: user@hostname`
 - **Password matching validation**: Passwords which do not match can not be submitted.
 - **Custom Error Message**: The error message are specific to help the user easily rectify the error.
-- **Display Success Message**: If the user fills the form properly they recieve a message indicating success on form submission
+- **Display Success Message**: If the user fills the form properly they recieve a message indicating success on form submission.
+- **Color code inputs**: Use the color green for valid inputs and red for invalid inputs.

 ## Technologies Used
 - **HTML**: Used for structure and form validation attributes.